War of the Golden Stool: The Golden Stool

 The speech was received in silence by the assembly, but the chiefs that were present began war preparations upon their return to their homes.
-In his book The Golden Stool: Some Aspects of the Conflict of Cultures in Modern Africa the anthropologist Reverend Edwin W. Smith wrote of this "A singularly foolish speech!
-An excellent example of the blunders that are made through ignorance of the African mind!".
-Gaurav Desai quotes this passage and goes on to clarify that the Stool was not seen as a mere physical object and symbol of power but as a metaphysical and spiritual representation of the soul of the Ashanti people as a whole - this misunderstanding being the catalyst for the conflict, coming at a time of already strained relations.
+In his book The Golden Stool: Some Aspects of the Conflict of Cultures in Modern Africa the anthropologist Reverend Edwin W. Smith wrote of this: "A singularly foolish speech!
+An excellent example of the blunders that are made through ignorance of the African mind!"
+Gaurav Desai quotes this passage and goes on to clarify that the Stool was not seen as a mere physical object and symbol of power but as a metaphysical and spiritual representation of the soul of the Ashanti people as a whole – this misunderstanding being the catalyst for the conflict, coming at a time of already strained relations.

-In her war speech Queen Mother Yaa Asantewaa I (the Queen Mother of the Ejisu dominion within the Ashanti kingdom), rallied resistance against the British: "Now I have seen that some of you fear to go forward to fight for our king.
-If it were in the brave days, the days of Osei Tutu, Okomfo Anokye, and Opoku Ware, chiefs would not sit down to see their king taken away without firing a shot.
-No foreigner [Obroni] could have dared to speak to a chief of the Ashanti in the way the Governor spoke to you chiefs this morning.
-Is it true that the bravery of the Ashanti is no more?
-I cannot believe it.
-It cannot be!
-I must say this, if you, the men of Ashanti, will not go forward, then we will.
-We, the women, will.
-I shall call upon my fellow women.
-We will fight!
-We will fight till the last of us falls in the battlefields."
-She collected men to form a force with which to attack the British and retrieve the exiled king.
+In her war speech Queen Mother Yaa Asantewaa I (the Queen Mother of the Ejisu dominion within the Ashanti kingdom) rallied resistance against the British: